AlfioEmanueleFresta/practical-xss/introduction.rst

 complete the worksheet.
 You should also understand the basics of HTML markup.

-Knowledge of the PHP scripting language and Javascript is preferrable but not necessary, as the exercises only require basic string operations and constructs, and all of the documentation can be easily found on the internet together with extensive code examples.
+Knowledge of the PHP scripting language and Javascript is preferable but not necessary, as the exercises only require basic string operations and constructs, and all of the documentation can be easily found on the internet together with extensive code examples.

-The extension excercise requires some knowledge of Javascript and access to the jQuery documentation available at https://api.jquery.com/.
+The extension exercise requires some knowledge of Javascript and access to the jQuery documentation available at https://api.jquery.com/.